EnesBrt/Python-codes-for-practice/README.md

 -   Basic Python concepts (e.g. loops, conditionals, functions)
 -   Data structures and algorithms

-Each code is accompanied by a brief description and instructions on how to run it.
 To run a code, navigate to the directory containing the code and run the following command in your terminal:

 Copy code